 Every time a user comes to one of your pages, the content is generated dynamically.
-When the same user comes to the same page later on, the page gets generated fresh again – even if there’s been no change to the page.
+When the same user comes to the same page, later on, the page gets generated freshly again – even if there’s been no change to the page.

 That’s an unnecessary drain on resources.

 You can cut that page load time significantly by creating a static version of the page – i.e., a version that doesn’t make a new request to the database every single time a visitor lands on that page.

 Caching plugins create those static versions of your pages, which can help speed up your site overall.
 In fact, a good cache plugin can actually speed up your WordPress site by a factor of ten.